texttheater/bach/doc/book/src/why-bach.md

   makes life easier for both writers and readers of Bach programs.
 When in doubt, orthogonality trumps conciseness.

-Bach is designed as follows to achieve these desiderata: a Bach program is a series of *functions*.
+A Bach program is a series of *functions*.
 They are just written next to each other with spaces in between.
 Each function’s output is the next function’s input.
 In technical terms, a Bach program is a *composition* of its component functions.
 Schematically, this Bach program

     f g h